telliott99/MyUnix/latex.rst

 http://pages.uoregon.edu/koch/texshop/

 Yesterday, when I removed the ``/usr/local`` directory to demonstrate how to get Homebrew, I knew that I was also losing some of the necessary tools for LateX.
 We are going to have to find out what's required for a minimal installation.
+Don't be afraid to make experiments like this!
+Any problem can eventually be solved, and it's the only way to really learn.
+(Of course, you might be more cautious and simply move the old directory out of the way, but sometimes having the old stuff still around can make you think you understand what's required when you really don't).

-I know that LateX is not working because an attempt to typeset one of my standard documents from TeXShop (directions for an exam, in ``directions.tex``) fails with this:  ``/usr/texbin/pdflatex`` not found.
+I know that LateX is not working at present because an attempt to typeset one of my standard documents from TeXShop (directions for an exam, in ``directions.tex``) fails with this:  ``/usr/texbin/pdflatex`` not found.

 ``/usr/texbin/pdflatex`` is a directory external to ``/usr/local``.
-However, I believe that I probably also deleted ``/usr/texbin/..`` at the same time that I deleted ``/usr/local``.
+However, I believe that I also deleted ``/usr/texbin/..`` at the same time that I deleted ``/usr/local``.
 I have been irritated in the past because I suspected that my LateX install altered permissions (or users and groups) on ``/usr/local`` and caused trouble.
 This is an opportunity to solve that problem.

 **Basic TeX Distribution**